Store offers $50,000 reward to catch woman suspected of stealing $300,000 in jewelry

 Employees at the store declined to comment Wednesday.

-The woman was seen on surveillance footage wearing a hat with a sunflower on it, grey tennis shoes and workout sweats.
+The woman was seen on surveillance footage wearing a hat with a sunflower on it, gray tennis shoes and workout sweats.

 People with more information are asked to contact the Liberty Lake Police Department at (509) 755-1140, or call Crime Check at (509) 456-2233.